 If done right, PII can be your friend, too, and may really benefit your business.
 If you process PII in a privacy-friendly manner, it is bound to bring your company tangible advantages: increase trust, enhance your company’s reputation, and attract new customers.

 Still not sure how you can ensure data privacy in your company?
-Feel free to reach out and we’ll show you how to use our GDPR and Security for Jira and Confluence to become GDPR-compliant in a swift and easy way.
+Feel free to reach out and we’ll show you how to use our Data Protection and Security Toolkit for Jira and Confluence to become GDPR-compliant in a swift and easy way.
 Start your free trial now and handle announcements, get consent, anonymize personal user data, set up rules for automation, access statistics, and more – everything you need to cover your back.